-The Student Handbook includes descriptions of the end level qualifications and the educational content of the study programme.

-The Rules and Guidelines (R&R) include the work method of the Exam Board regarding assessments and examinations, written for the student.
+The Student Handbook includes descriptions of the end-level qualifications and the educational content of the study programme.
+The Rules and Guidelines (R&R in Dutch) include the work method of the Exam Board is laid down for the student regarding assessments and examinations.
 Under the law, the content of the R&R falls under the authority of the Exam Board.
 The R&R is included as an appendix to the Student Handbook and is structured to firstly describe the formal (procedure-based) tasks, followed by the material (content-based) tasks.

-The work method and implementation of its tasks are further explained in the 'Handbook for Exam Boards', written specifically for the Exam Boards.
+The work method and implementation of the tasks are further explained in the 'Handbook for Exam Boards', written specifically for the Exam Boards.
 This is a separate document for internal use.

-Furthermore, the Exam Board may determine the guidelines and instructions for the examiners to assess and determine the results of assessments and examinations, written specifically for the examiners.
-This is a separate document for internal use ('Guidelines and Instructions' or R&A).
+Furthermore, the Exam Board determines the guidelines and instructions for the examiners to assess and determine the results of (interim) examinations, written specifically for the examiners.
+This is a separate document for internal use ('Guidelines and Instructions' (R&A in Dutch)).